courtneyfay/react-code-exercise/README.md

 - `yarn`

-This will install all the package dependencies.
+This will install most of the package dependencies.
 Must be run before `yarn start` or `yarn test`

+Next, you will need to install typescript, by running:

+- `yarn add typescript`

 ### To Run the Project Locally